 We are able to take action to apply first aid treatment in the event of an accident involving a child or adult.
-At least one adult with a current first aid certificate is in each classroom in the setting, or on an outing, at any one time.
-Newly qualified staff who achieved an early years qualification at level 2 or 3 on or after 30 June 2016 also have a paediatric first aid certificate in order to be counted in the adult:child ratios.
+At least one adult with a current first aid certificate is on the premises, or on an outing, at any one time.
+Newly qualified staff who achieved an early years qualification at level 2 or 3 on or after 30 June 2016 also have a paediatric first aid certificate in order to be counted in the adult: child ratios.
 The first aid qualification includes first aid training for infants and young children.
 We have evidence of due diligence when choosing first aid training and ensure that it is relevant to adults caring for young children.